MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 ### Lecture 16 <br>

+2022/10/31

+0000<->1500

+- projection matrix kills perpendicular part, leaves the part that b is in the column space of matrix
+- the basic four space
+- intepret the above claims based in formula
+- columns space means Ax
+- p(Pb)+e
+- (I-P)b=e
+- minimize determinant of Ax-b square
+- e1 square + e2 square + e3 square
+- fitting a straight line

 2022/03/27: finished, it is worth of a review, if A has independent column, ATA must be invertible

 2022/06/04: